leudemon/Garage-app/README.md

-# Ikirenga Garage Ecommerce Mobile App
+# Garage Ecommerce Mobile App

-Welcome to the Ikirenga Garage Ecommerce Mobile App repository!
+Welcome to the Garage Ecommerce Mobile App repository!
 This mobile application is designed to revolutionize the way users access and book garage services right from their smartphones.
 Whether you're in need of automotive repairs, maintenance, or other related services, our app simplifies the process, making it convenient and efficient.

 ## Features